Yog-esh06/Student-Academic-Performance-Prediction/README.md

 *A full list of the 9 academic research papers supporting this architecture can be found in the **References** tab of the application.*

+## 👤 Author

+Yogesh R Mehta

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.